-- 1. Turn the engine off.

-- 2. Place the transmission in gear.

-- 3. Set the parking brake.

-- 4. Shut off fuel supply.

-- 5. Avoid parking on an incline.
-If it is neceddary to park on

-an incline, always block the rear wheels on the down hill side as shown above.

-6.Do not leave the ATV on a hill depending on the parking brake for more than five minutes.
+- 1. Turn the engine off. - Set the parking brake.
+Confirm the ATV does not move.
+Engage the PARK gear. - 3.
+Avoid parking on an incline.
+If it is neceddary to park on an incline, always block the rear wheels on the down hill side as shown above. - 4.
+Do not leave the ATV on a hill depending on the parking brake for more than five minutes.